wp-plugins/mobile-client-detection-plugin/readme.txt

 which can be used to load different template file (not yet implemented) – or to create templates with multi-device support.

 = Which values can the query_var 'platform' return ? =
-Currently it returns the tag for each known platform:
 1. android-phone, blackberry, windows, iphone, ipod, iemobile, webos, symbian, googlebot-mobile (or general: mobile).
 2. android-tablet, ipad, kindle (or general: tablet).
 3. windows, win64, wow64, macintosh, ppx mac os x, intel mac os x (or general: desktop).